-Man used microorganisms with scientific precision for only about 75 years, isolating, identifying and developing bacteria, actinomycetes, fungi and yeasts.
+Man began to use microorganisms with scientific precision early in the 20th century, isolating, identifying and developing bacteria, actinomycetes, fungi and yeasts.
 Microbes can manufacture proteins, amino acids, fats and vitamins which are used as food and feed supplements for animals and humans; and they can fix atmospheric nitrogen to enrich soils resulting in more abundant food supplies.
 Microbes can also produce steroids and antibiotics for fighting disease.
 Bacteria can even be cloned to produce life-saving drugs, such as insulin.

 Modern Industrial Biotechnology